-Aside from its nice and refreshing flavor, it is also the most effective when it comes to providing that numbing effect not just for toothache but for headache as well.
+Aside from its nice and refreshing flavor, it is also the most effective when it comes to providing that numbing effect not just for a toothache but for a headache as well.

-You may also swish the tea itself in your mouth for more soothing effect.
+You may also wish the tea itself in your mouth for a more soothing effect.
 If peppermint flavor is “not your cup of tea,” black tea can be just as effective.

 Mix equal amounts of warm water and hydrogen peroxide in a glass.